harrisonjansma/ML-Notes/NLP/README.md

 # Notes on NLP

 This directory contains notes on a few implementations of NLP tools.
 I go over Spacy, regular expessions, and web scraping.
+The project that came out of this course of study is my <a href="http://www.harrisonjansma.com/apple.html">Apple Sentiment Analysis</a> writeup which can be found in this directory, as well as my portfolio website. (www.harrisonjansma.com)

 ## Skills Covered